 Which of these statistics were you the most surprised by?

 What are your current processes for ensuring all learner needs are being met?

 How do you rate your level of professional development on this topic?

 As we move forward consider the following to help meet the needs of all students who learn differently:

-- Infuse the Use of Assessment Data into the Instructional Planning Process: Benchmark and Diagnostic tests provide a wealth of knowledge about students.
+Benchmark and Diagnostic tests provide a wealth of knowledge about students.
 When examined, educators can determine what knowledge students have and if educators take the time to talk to students about their approach or thinking regarding assessment items, teachers will be able to determine how each student learns.
 How deeply do you examine assessment results?
-What lens are you currently using to analyze assessment data?
+Are currently you using an inclusive lens using to analyze assessment data?
 There are so many pathways for getting to know students.
 By looking at assessment data as a means of getting to know your students better, it will cease to look like one more thing to do.
 Perspective and mindset regarding data makes all the difference.

 These are just a few suggested strategies providing an inclusive environment for all learners.
 I have included a list of possible resources that you and your school could use to move towards providing personalize learning plans for every student in your school.
 Customizing educational opportunities should be the goal of every educator.
 Don’t be afraid to promote something unique and wonderful because it just may be the one thing that your school needs to ensure academic success all levels of learners.